-PSK Passphrase - You can enter ASCII characters between 8 and 63 characters or 8 to

-64 Hexadecimal characters.

-• Group Key Update Period - Specify the group key update interval in seconds.
+- PSK Passphrase You can enter a Passphrase between 8 and 63 characters. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
 Enter 0 to disable the update.

 Be sure to click the Save button to save your settings on this page.